 Forces, Newton's laws of motion

-Think about the last time you road in a bus or a car.
+Think about the last time you rode in a bus or a car.
 Why do the wheels on some cars spin out at a green light, while other cars go forward without spinning wheels?
 Why do cars come screeching to a stop when the driver slams on the brakes?
 What makes a car going 60 miles per hour stay on the highway traveling safely forward?
 The answer to all these questions is the force of FRICTION (and Newton's laws of motion, of course)!
 Engineers need to understand the force of friction so that they can design safe roads, tires, cars and brakes.
 Engineers also try to reduce the force of friction between moving mechanical parts so that they will last longer.

 When a car's tires start to turn, the friction between the road and the tires make the car begin to move forward.
 Similarly, when a car is going around a corner, the friction between the road and the tires keeps the car from sliding off the side of the road (remember Newton's first law?
 Without the force of friction, the car would tend to go in a straight line — straight off the road!)
 When a car slows down, the friction between the road and the tires helps to bring the car to a stop as the wheels slow down.
 It is the friction between the wheels and the brake pads that causes the wheels to slow down.
 Obviously, friction is a very important force when you are riding in a car!